Rufus For Real

 You Asked, I Answered

-Yes!
-Just use tamari instead of soy sauce and the entire recipe is naturally gluten-free.
+Yes — use tamari instead of soy sauce for gluten-free, and the recipe is naturally dairy-free as written.

 Can I use imitation crab instead of real crab?